 Biofeedback & Cerebral-Enhancing Therapies

-The cerebral cortex and the "higher cerebellum" were found by Levinson to play a major compensatory role in dyslexia.
+The cerebral cortex and the "higher cerebellum" were found by Dr. Levinson to play a major compensatory role in dyslexia.
 As a result, biofeedback and any related conditioning or learning therapy that stimulates and enhances thinking brain functions may significantly improve dyslexia and it's underlying CV dysfunctioning.

 The Neurological Approach